Vyral/base-template/_posts/2020-04-22-how-you-can-show-your-love-for-the-community.md

 {% include youtube.html %}

-We’re always looking for ways to lend a helping hand.
-If you’ve also been aching to help those in need, here are some simple ways to get started.
+<p style="text-align: center;"><em>We’re always looking for ways to lend a helping hand.
+If you’ve also been aching to help those in need, here are some simple ways to get started.</em></p>

 Whether it be through financial donations or volunteering your time, there are so many ways to give back to the community right now.&nbsp;